buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-it default to `0s`,which means no animation at alll.
+it default to `0s`, which means no animation at all.

-#### animation-timing-function
+### animation-timing-function

-just like `transition timing-functions`,animation timing functions can use keywords like `linear`,`ease-out`,or be defined using custom `cubic bezier` functions.
+just like `transition timing-functions`, animation timing functions can use keywords like `linear`, `ease-out`, or be defined using custom `cubic bezier` functions.

 ```css
 .selector {